Arriving in the UK

 When you arrive at a port of entry in the UK, your passport and entry clearance will be checked along with your documents, you will then have a date stamp placed in your passport.
 Your leave to enter the UK will begin from that date.
 It will expire on the 'valid until' date stated on your entry clearance.

 The Border Force has developed ten top tips to make sure you have everything you need for a smooth arrival.

 If you experience any difficulty with Border Force on entry to the UK you should ask the officer to telephone the UKVI Compliance Team on 0208 392 8146, Monday to Friday 9am to 5pm.

 We offer a free airport pick-up service from London Heathrow airport for international students who will be living in university accommodation.
 If you would like to find out more about this service, please check our Arrival and Orientation webpage.

 When you arrive in the UK, you must enrol on the course by the latest acceptance date listed on your CAS.
-If you hold a Tier 4 visa, you will not be registered until you attend an ID Check.
+If you hold a Student visa, you will not be registered until you attend an ID Check.

 The decision letter will also tell you where you must collect your Biometric Residence Permit (BRP).
 The location will depend on which option you selected during your online application.
 If you selected the "Collect from a UK Post Office" option as your BRP pick up location, then the letter will show you which post office you will have to collect your BRP from.
 If you selected the "Collect from an alternative location" option and provided the University of Roehampton ACL code 2HE792, then you will collect your BRP card when you attend your ID check.
 If you are collecting your BRP card from a specific Post Office, you should collect it within 10 days of arriving in the UK.